balthazarneveu/interactive_pipe/samples/readme.md

-:eyeglasses: Note that the blend function will process two buffers (interactive pipe is a multi input/output processing framework, not just single image filters)
+👓 Note that the blend function will process two buffers (interactive pipe is a multi input/output processing framework, not just single image filters)

 Let's create a first file `image_filters.py` , this is what you should consider as your **library** for the sake of the example here.
 ```python